 The maximum time frame for a student to complete a program of study can be no longer than 150% of the published length of the program in the Martin Luther College Undergraduate Catalog as measured in credit hours.
 Martin Luther College evaluates satisfactory academic progress at the end of each semester.
 Each semester the student needs to earn 67% of credits attempted in order to complete the student’s program within the 150% time frame.

 The following are considered when evaluating a student’s satisfactory academic progress:

 - Incomplete Classes: Incomplete grades are temporary grades given when a student doing otherwise acceptable work is unable to complete the course assignments for reasons acceptable to the instructor.
-A first semester incomplete must be converted to a permanent grade by mid-term of the second semester, a second semester incomplete by the end of the summer session, and a summer session incomplete by mid-term of the first semester, or the permanent grade is recorded as an F.
+A first semester incomplete must be converted to a permanent grade by mid-term of the second semester, a second semester incomplete by the end of the summer session, and a summer session incomplete by July 31, or the permanent grade is recorded as an F.

 - Pass/Fail Classes: Passing credits received for pass/fail courses are considered attempted and earned credits; failing grades in pass/fail courses are considered attempted but not earned.

 - Repeated Classes: Classes for failed courses may be repeated until they are passed.
 Repeated courses are included in the calculation of attempted and earned hours.

 - Audit Classes: Audited courses are not considered credits attempted or earned.